lawsie/guizero/README.md

 ## Issues

-All issues should be raise on [github.com/lawsie/guizero/issues](https://github.com/lawsie/guizero/issues)
+All issues should be raised on [github.com/lawsie/guizero/issues](https://github.com/lawsie/guizero/issues)